John BESS, United States

-The IRPhE Technical Review Group will also steer the development of a database tool (IDAT) to facilitate user access to the IRPhE benchmarks.
+The IRPhE Technical Review Group will also steer the development of the IRPhE Database and Analysis Tool (IDAT) to facilitate user access to the IRPhE benchmarks.

-The IRPhE Technical Review Group will have the objective to provide the nuclear industry and nuclear research community with an evaluated set of benchmark specifications derived from experiments performed at reactor facilities, world-wide.
-More specifically the objectives are as follows:
+The IRPhE Technical Review Group will have the objective to provide the nuclear community with an evaluated set of benchmark specifications derived from experiments performed at reactor facilities, worldwide.
+More specifically, the objectives are as follows:

-The IRPhE Technical Review Group will closely coordinate its work with other subsidiary bodies of the Nuclear Science Committee (NSC) developing and using databases of integral experiments.
-In particular there will be close links with the International Criticality Safety Benchmarks Evaluation Project (ICSBEP).
-The ICSBEP programme is coordinated through the ICSBEP Technical Review Group, which reports to the Working Party on Nuclear Criticality Safety (WPNCS).
+The IRPhE Technical Review Group will closely co-ordinate its work with other subsidiary bodies of the Nuclear Science Committee (NSC) developing and using databases of integral experiments.
+In particular, there will be close links with the International Criticality Safety Benchmarks Evaluation Project (ICSBEP).
+The ICSBEP programme is co-ordinated through the ICSBEP Technical Review Group, which reports to the Working Party on Nuclear Criticality Safety (WPNCS).
 There will also be close links with the spent fuel inventory assessment and shielding areas.
-Spent fuel inventory assessment is coordinated under the database of measured isotopic concentrations of spent nuclear fuel, with operational histories and design data (SFCOMPO).
+Spent fuel inventory assessment is co-ordinated under the database of measured nuclide concentrations of spent nuclear fuel, with operational histories and design data (SFCOMPO).
+Close links will also be maintained with the technical review group for SFCOMPO.
 Shielding assessments are coordinated under the Shielding Integral Benchmark Archive and Database (SINBAD).